maksbotan/maksbotan.github.io/posts/2021-01-20-callstacks.md

 is solved.
 However, I think that this approach is useful enough and may be used in practice.
 Just don't forget to add enough `HasCallStack` to places which can fail.

-Don't forget though that `HasCallStack` is not free and sometimes can break some optimizations, especially if used in recursive functions (that's the reason `head` & friends do not capture the stack).
+Don't forget, though, that `HasCallStack` is not free and sometimes can break some optimizations, especially if used in recursive functions (that's the reason `head` & friends do not capture the stack).

-Of course, this posts does nothing to help debugging builtin exceptions, like `IOError`.
-For that, the usual way is to build with `-prof` and run you code with `+RTS -xc`, as documented in [the manual](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/runtime_control.html#rts-flag--xc).
+Of course, this post does nothing to help debugging standard exceptions, like `IOError`.
+For that, the usual way is to build with `-prof` and run your code with `+RTS -xc`, as documented in [the manual](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/runtime_control.html#rts-flag--xc).

 ## Useful links